 In addition to the federal regulations governing IRBs, the DOE IRB honors the following policies with regard to: 1) coercion; 2) informed consent and exemptions; 3) videotaping; 4) randomized controlled trials; and, 5) product testing:

-- Coercion: We are especially concerned with the potential for exploitation and coercion of students.
+- Coercion: THE NYCDOE IRB is especially concerned with the potential for exploitation and coercion of students.
 Not only are children in NYC schools legally minors, they oftentimes are also socially and economically disadvantaged.
 Special attention is given to potential sources of manipulation and coercion, such as teachers or other school staff exerting undue influence on students to participate in research studies.
 For this reason, school staff are not allowed to assist researchers in identifying/recruiting students for research studies.
 Additionally, school administrators may not conduct research with other school staff and teachers may not conduct research with students in their classes.
 Teachers may conduct research with students who are not in their classes or with students in other schools.

 - Videotaping: The DOE IRB rarely allows digital recordings of students and staff because of possible misuse.